-Course: BTEC Level 3 Extended Diploma (Equivalent to three A-Levels).
+Course: Level 3 Extended Diploma (equivalent to 3 A-levels or 168 UCAS points)

 We firmly believe that this is THE music course for anyone who wants to work in the music industry.
 Our two-year programme is proven to create well-rounded professionals who can find employment in all areas of the business, while still allowing you to explore your own particular pathway and unique musical identity.
 You can expect to be stretched across the broad range of musical disciplines including performance, production, songwriting, composition, engineering and business as well as developing your musical vocabulary, theoretical understanding and ear.
 Through our unique relationship with the industry, we embed industry visits, masterclasses and briefs into every aspect of your learning so that it is meaningful, up-to-date and relevant to the changing landscape of the sector.